GabeScott/standard-works-vault/General Conference/1983 October - What Think Ye of the Book of Mormon.md

 May I be so bold as to propose a test and issue a challenge.
 It is hoped that all who take this test will have a knowledge of the Holy Bible, because the more people know about the Bible, the greater their appreciation will be of the Book of Mormon.

 This test is for saint and sinner alike; it is for Jew and Gentile, for bond and free, for black and white, for all of our Father’s children.
 We have all been commanded to search the scriptures, to treasure up the Lord’s word, to live by every word that proceedeth forth from the mouth of God.
-(See D&C 84:44.)
+(See [[D&C 84.44|D&C 84:44]].)
 This, then, is the test:

 Let every person make a list of from one hundred to two hundred doctrinal subjects, making a conscious effort to cover the whole field of gospel knowledge.
 The number of subjects chosen will depend on personal inclination and upon how broad the spectrum will be under each subject.